sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 ***(4) The Rasalingam, (Phallus made of Mercury).***

-  One [Kola\*](# " For explanation of difficult words see appendix.")and half of pure gold leaf, and three times its weight of mercury are to be rubbed for three hours with some vegetable sour juice and made into a Phallic image of the God, Siva.
+  One Kola\*[^4]and half of pure gold leaf, and three times its weight of mercury are to be rubbed for three hours with some vegetable sour juice and made into a Phallic image of the God, Siva.
 This image is to be put inside a lemon and boiled in Kanji (gruel); by means of a Dola Jantra.
 It is then to be properly installed with joy.
 The merit acquired by the worshipof a Rasalingam equals that acquired by theworship of innumerable ordinary Phallic images.
 Tohave a look at this image means to acquire some merit, to touch it is to multiply the same, and to worship it means to be entitled to emancipation.
 There is nothing more meritorious in this world than to worship a Rasalingam.
-Sree (literally, the beauty of the universe), the fiery Goddess is also to be worshipped with Aghora, the king of mantras ([hymns](# "The hymn is given in original in the foot note onpage 9 No translation is attempted.")\*).
+Sree (literally, the beauty of the universe), the fiery Goddess is also to be worshipped with Aghora, the king of mantras (hymns[^5]\*).

+[^4]: " For explanation of difficult words see appendix."

+[^5]: "The hymn is given in original in the foot note onpage 9 No translation is attempted."

 ***The conception of the two Deities.***